This information will help you safely handle chemotherapy and biotherapy at home.Back to top

 - Remove the gloves.
 Wash your hands with soap and water for at least 20 seconds.

-- Call your doctor’s office for instructions on how to dispose of the medication, equipment, and dirty cleaning supplies.
+- Call your healthcare provider’s office for instructions on how to dispose of the medication, equipment, and cleaning supplies.

-What to do if your medication gets in your eyes or on your skin
+What to do if your medication gets on your skin or in your eyes

 If your medication gets on your skin, wash the area with soap and water.
-Call your doctor or nurse if you have any redness, pain, or burning on your skin.
+Call your healthcare provider if you have any redness, pain, or burning on your skin.

 If your medication splashes in your eyes, rinse them with running water right away.
 Keep the water flowing over your open eyes for 10 to 15 minutes.
-Call your doctor or nurse to ask for more instructions.
+Call your healthcare provider to ask for more instructions.

 What to do if your medication gets on your clothing or linens